-If you have availed your personal loan from any valid source like a recognized bank or financial institution, you would be relieved to learn that the loan is not taxable.
+If you have availed your personal loan from a valid source such as a recognized bank or financial institution, you would be relieved to learn that the loan is not taxable.
 The primary reason for this is that the loan amount is not considered as an income for you.

 Tax Benefits for Interest Paid on Personal Loans

-In case the owner of the family lives in the property, an amount deduction of up to Rs.2 lakh can be claimed.
+In case the owner of the family lives in the property, a deduction of up to Rs.2 lakh can be claimed.
 Even if the house is vacant, this amount can still be claimed.
 And if the property has been rented out, the entire interest amount is allowed for deduction.

-- Tax Benefits on Personal Loan to Invest in Business
+Tax Benefits on Personal Loans for Business Investment